Lower Back Pain FAQs with our Omaha Chiropractor

 How can a chiropractor treat the injury?

 Lower back pain can be treated in several ways, based on individual factors.
 Non-surgical treatment options include acupuncture, massages, and chiropractic adjustments.
-These chiropractic adjustments are in the form of adjusting your vertebrae, manipulating your spine, and physiotherapy.
+These chiropractic adjustments are in the form of adjusting your vertebrae, manipulating using techniques best suited for your comfort.

 Schedule an Appointment Today with West Omaha Chiropractic & Sports Injury Clinic in Omaha, Nebraska!